 RegexQuery(filter = "__main__.py", expression = """#\\s*oci:\\s*build""")

-file like # oci:build
+file, like # oci:build

 anywhere in the file to trigger the extension.
-After adding that, run bazel configure

-again, and you’ll see a py3_image
+again, and you see a py3_image

 target named image

-is added to the BUILD file.
+is added to the app/BUILD

 Run the image